Skip to main content

 - UNION ALL: Combines without duplicate elimination

-False: Single source node or multiple sources combined using a join
+False: single-source Node or multiple sources combined using a join

-Enable testsToggle: True/False
+Enable testsToggle: True or False

 Determines if tests are enabled